EOSgithub/linked-blog-starter-md/S25 - Il Mausoleo di Xander.md

 Lastly, his general behavior is still dictated by how the heroes approached the test in the Chamber of Supplicants (area 23).
 If they have degraded themselves and begged for their right to enter his tomb, he will treat them as lesser: he will not truly believe in their resolve or capabilities, especially compared to Commander Gaius, and will have less patience for conversation (though he is never rude to them), more quickly stepping back into his sarcophagus in silence.
 If they have looked his depiction in the eye and entered with firmness of purpose, it will be the opposite: he will see them as potential equals, in resolve if not in might - yet, and will be more willing to offer some conversion (though, even willingly, he cannot speak for long).

 > Qualche tempo fa, un altro uomo ha raggiunto questa tomba, abbastanza potente da sopraffare, da solo, la bestia che avete ucciso.
 Portava con sé cimeli presi dalle tombe esterne, sostenendo che fosse la sua eredità...
-Ora ha anche la mia armatura, l'ultimo dei miei tesori.
+Ora ha anche la mia armatura, l'ultimo dei miei tre tesori.
 >
 > Era alto e robusto, con corti capelli neri... il suo mantello portava l'occhio di Sydon.

 Eventually, Xander will grow silent, unable to speak further.
 He will silently grab the lid of his sarcophagus, step inside and drag it back into place.

 <span style="color:rgb(255, 192, 0)">Treasure</span>
 This tomb is consecrated, though Xander’s treasures can be taken with his permission.
-His weapon, the Axe of Xander, might change forms when a hero touches it (if there is a weapon better suited for the one who picks it up, so it could become a xiphos, for example), but only once.
+His weapon, the Axe of Xander, might change forms when a hero touches it, but only once.

-It will always, however, be a slightly reworked [Dragon’s Wrath Weapon](https://www.google.com/url?q=https://www.google.com/url?q%3Dhttp://dnd5e.wikidot.com/wondrous-items:dragons-wrath-weapon%26amp;sa%3DD%26amp;source%3Deditors%26amp;ust%3D1749456559015421%26amp;usg%3DAOvVaw3SWbb4tNsKBZypWBDp1JLw&sa=D&source=docs&ust=1749456559103934&usg=AOvVaw0m2TYEVN8LCX-JPSn1iJDG).
  Xander’s former armor, the Breastplate of Mytros, has been taken by Commander Gaius - who stoically withstood the effects of the curse, taking the item as part of his legacy - and cannot be found here.
 There are large amounts of gold and silver inside Xander’s sarcophagus, but these cannot be taken; if the heroes ask, however, he will give them a single large diamond worth 300 GP.

 Lastly, Graxis’ corpse still holds on to the last of Xander’s treasures, the Shield of Volkan.
 As the party attempts to take it from the dead body, however, something happens: